Blaizzy/mlx-embeddings/docs/How-to-Create-and-Maintain-a-Tap.md

 See [homebrew/core](https://github.com/Homebrew/homebrew-core) for an example of a tap with a `Formula` subdirectory.

+## Naming your formulae to avoid clashes

+If your formulae have the same name as Homebrew/homebrew-core formulae they cannot be installed side-by-side.
+If you wish to create a different version of a formula that's in Homebrew/homebrew-core (e.g. with `option`s) consider giving it a different name e.g. `nginx-full` for more fully-featured `nginx` formula.
+This will allow both `nginx` and `nginx-full` to be installed at the same time (but not linked if there are conflicts and one of them is not declared to be `keg_only`.

 ### Installing

 If it’s on GitHub, users can install any of your formulae with `brew install user/repo/formula`.
 Homebrew will automatically add your `github.com/user/homebrew-repo` tap before installing the formula.